 Safe Computing at NC State

-Safe computing has several facets -- following the rules, protecting your computer, and safeguarding your computer credentials, your personal information and any university data that you use in the course of your work.
+Safe computing has several facets as indicated below.
 Remember that you and only you are ultimately responsible for all the usage of your computer and computing account.

 - Follow Laws Policies and Regulations